Support for Environmental Assessment Grants for Tribes in Region 6

 Published guidance documents, helpful in the preparation of QAPPs or SAPs, are listed at the end of this fact sheet.
 Documents may be ordered by mail or by phone.
 For some projects, an example of a QAPP or SAP may also be available.
 For one-time or limited sampling events for which the Region 6 Laboratory services will be used, a streamlined SAP format is available in hard copy and/or electronically.

 Once a draft of the QAPP or SAP is completed by the Tribe, it is submitted to the EPA Project Officer.
-The Project Officer will forward the plan to the QA Program for review.
+The Project Officer will forward the plan to subject matter experts for review.
 The review normally takes about three to four weeks.

 The interactions between the Tribe, the Region 6 Grant Management Program, the Project Officer, and the QA Program are represented in the following diagram: